dnk8n/za_business_time_delta/README.md

 # ZA Business Time Delta

+Note: Please see GitHub issues for outstanding bugs and features.

 **Description:**
 An API end point that will calculate the total number of South African business seconds between two ISO 8601 formatted time strings.